Skip to main content

 The automated release flow

-How to ship a new version:
+How to ship a stable version:

-3. That's it.
+2. That's it.
 On merge, .github/workflows/release.yml automatically:

-• creates the matching git tag,
+• computes today's CalVer version and creates the matching git tag,

 • publishes a GitHub release with auto-generated notes,